Frequently Asked Questions

-I limit the practice to 4-6 births per month to avoid burnout and overlap.
+I limit my practice to 4-6 births per month to avoid burnout and overlap.

 What happens if there are two women in labor at the same time?

-I serve on average of 4-6 women per month, so two births at the same time is an unlikely scenario.
+I serve an average of 4-6 women per month and there are 30-31 days each month :-)32 so two births at the same time is an unlikely scenario.
 However, I am prepared in the event it does happen.
 Throughout your pregnancy you will also get to know my assistants; if two women need us at once, we will split up and call in another midwife to assist at each birth.